-- (1) A Master's examination that received the grade "inadequate" (5.0) or was failed can be repeated once.
-The written application for a reassessment must be submitted to the Admissions and Examinations Board at the latest six months after the notification from the previous examination.
-Failure to do so in this time period means the student no longer has an examination right unless it is not the students fault. - (2) The chairman of the Admissions and Examinations Board will decide on a time period in which a new subject can be proposed and assigned.
-If this deadline is not respected, the chairman will assign a subject to the student within two weeks.
-A subject may only not be accepted if the student has not used their right to return a subject for the failed examination. - (3) A failed oral Master's examination can only be repeated once.
+(1) A Master's examination that received the grade "inadequate" (5.0) or was failed can be repeated once.
+The written application for a new thesis as reassessment and for the assignment of a new subject for the thesis must be submitted to the Admissions and Examinations Board at the latest six months after the notification from the previous examination.
+Failure to do so in this time period means the student no longer has an examination right unless it is not the students fault. § 18 paragraph 3 applies accordingly.

+(2) A subject may only not be accepted if the student has not used their right to return a subject for the failed examination.

+(3) A failed oral Master's examination can only be repeated once.
 The repeat examination must be held in the two months following the failed examination.
 Failure to do so in this time period means the student no longer has an examination right unless it is not the students fault.